Gupta-Aryaman/blog/aryamanblog/content/blog/decorators-in-python.md

 +++
-title = "Decorators in Python" date = "2023-05-31"
+title = "DECORATORS IN PYTHON" date = "2023-05-31"

 description = "An all-you-need-to-know blog about decorators in python."

 tags = ["decorators","decorators-in-python","python","aryaman-batcave",]
 newsletter_groups = ["blogs"]

+[cover]
+image = "images/decorators-in-python/cover.avif"
 +++

 ## What on earth are decorators???